official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 weapons and will use them …”

-[^68] Statement, 9 January 2011, page 5.
+[^68]: Statement, 9 January 2011, page 5.
-[^69] Paper Williams, 5 March 2002, ‘Iraq Briefing’.
+[^69]: Paper Williams, 5 March 2002, ‘Iraq Briefing’.
-[^70] Letter Sedwill to Rycroft, 6 March 2002, ‘Iraq: Cabinet Discussion’.
+[^70]: Letter Sedwill to Rycroft, 6 March 2002, ‘Iraq: Cabinet Discussion’.
-[^71]  Daily Express, 6 March 2002, Why Saddam is still a threat to Britain.
+[^71]:  Daily Express, 6 March 2002, Why Saddam is still a threat to Britain.

 421

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford*  The UN had “demanded” in 1991 “that its representatives should be allowed into
-Iraq to dismantle his weapons of mass destruction and ensure he did not replace them” because Saddam had “used chemical weapons repeatedly against Iranian soldiers”, and had used them “against his own citizens when he attacked Kurds
+*  The UN had “demanded” in 1991 “that its representatives should be allowed into Iraq to dismantle his weapons of mass destruction and ensure he did not replace them” because Saddam had “used chemical weapons repeatedly against Iranian soldiers”, and had used them “against his own citizens when he attacked Kurds